xtsoukala/dual_path/README.md

     -title TITLE          Title for the plot(s) (default: None) -sim SIM              Train several simulations (sim) at once to take the average of the results (Monte Carlo approach)(default: 2)
-    -prodrop              Indicates that it is a pro-drop lang (default: False) -norolecopy           If set, the produced role layer is not copied back to the comprehension layer (default: False) -debug                Debugging info for SRN layers and deltas (default: False) -nodlr                Stop automatic decrease of lrate (default: True) -nolang               Exclude language info during TESTing (default: False)
+    -prodrop              Indicates that it is a pro-drop lang (default: False) -rcopy                If set, the produced role layer is copied back to the comprehension layer (default: False) -debug                Debugging info for SRN layers and deltas (default: False) -nodlr                Stop automatic decrease of lrate (default: True) -nolang               Exclude language info during TESTing (default: False)